e-comas/e-comas.com/_posts/2023-09-11-pick-pack-ship-a-beginner’s-guide-to-fulfilment.md

 ---
 layout: blog
 title: "Pick, Pack & Ship: A Beginner’s Guide to Fulfilment "
-author: Kristina Mertens​, Packshack
+author: Kristina Mertens​
 date: 2023-09-11T08:30:55.645Z
-excerpt: "Whether you want to handle the fulfilment in-house or work with a third-party logistics provider (3PL), this beginner's guide from our partners Packshack will help you understand the process and optimise it for your business. "
+excerpt: "Whether you want to handle the fulfilment in-house or work with a third-party logistics provider (3PL), this beginner's guide will help you understand the process and optimise it for your business. "
 thumbnail: /images/uploads/untitled-design-64-.png
 thumbnail_alt: Packaging
 ---